joaopalotti/readability_calculator/README.md

 ------------------------

 Readability calculator is a simple program to estimate how skilled a reader must be to understand a piece of text.
-There are a large number of methods for that.
+There is a large number of methods for that.
 The following ones are implemented in the current version of this program:

 1. [Flesh Reading Ease] (http://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_readability_test#Flesch_Reading_Ease)
 2. [Flesh Kincaid Grade Level] (http://en.wikipedia.org/wiki/Flesch%E2%80%93Kincaid_Grade_Level#Flesch.E2.80.93Kincaid_Grade_Level)